dezashibi-c-projects/dthreads/README.md

 This project is licensed under the BSD 3-Clause License.

-Parts of this project are derived from the CThreads library by [@ThePedroo](https://github.com/ThePedroo), which is licensed under the BSD 2-Clause License.
-The original license is included in the [LICENSE](/LICENSE) file to comply with the terms of the BSD 2-Clause License.
+Some parts of this project are derived from the CThreads library by [@ThePedroo](https://github.com/ThePedroo), which is licensed under the BSD 2-Clause License.
+To comply with the terms of the BSD 2-Clause License, a copy of the original CThreads license is included in this repository under the [LICENSE](/LICENSE) file.